luminovang/documentation/docs/starting.md

 ## Overview

-Provides a detailed record of all changes in Luminova&#039;s v2.1.0, updates, and improvements made to the Luminova Framework over time.
+Provides a detailed record of all changes in Luminova's v2.1.0, updates, and improvements made to the Luminova Framework over time.

 ***